nightscout/trio-docs/docs/configuration/settings/features/bolus_calculator.md

 ### Enable Fatty Meal Option
 **Default:** _OFF_

 Enabling this setting adds a "Fatty Meal" option to the bolus calculator.
-Once this feature is enabled, a [Fatty Meal Bolus Percentage](#fatty_meal_bolus_percentage) setting will appear for you to select.
+Once this feature is enabled, a [Fatty Meal Bolus Percentage](#fatty-meal-bolus-percentage) setting will appear for you to select.
 The default for this setting is 70% of the full calculated bolus.

 ### Fatty Meal Bolus Percentage
 **Default:** _70%_
 **Setting Limits:** _5%-100%_

-When entering a meal into the bolus calculator, select the Fatty Meal option to utilize this lower precentage rather than your [Recommended Bolus Percentage](#recommended_bolus_percentage) set in the setting above.
+When entering a meal into the bolus calculator, select the Fatty Meal option to utilize this lower percentage rather than your [Recommended Bolus Percentage](#recommended-bolus-percentage) set in the setting above.
 This calculation is used in conjunction with your Recommended Bolus Percentage using the formula below:

 $$
 \frac{Recommended\ Bolus\ Percentage \times Fatty\ Meal\ Bolus\ Percentage}{100}